The Company is managed by a Court

 The current bailiffs are:

-The Thames Warden’s Bailiff, Mr. Tom Morton:
+The Master’s Bailiff, Mr. Tom Morton:

 Court Assistants of the Worshipful Company of Water Conservators are elected annually.